Star and Galaxy Projectors – reviews and buying guide

 - The display may not look as realistic as you hoped

 - Does not work well in small rooms

 Another star and galaxy projector that is worthwhile is the Homestar Classic from Sega.
 It has a fun case in a shade of metallic blue that might remind you of the night’s sky.
 You can set the timer to run for 15, 30 or 60 minutes and add a shooting star effect to the display.
 The Homestar Classic comes with a small stand that supports the projector and doesn’t require a lot of counter or table space.
-Included with the projector are several discs that let you select the display and images that you want to view.
+Included with this cosmos star projector are several discs that let you select the display and images that you want to view.
 It’s compatible with other discs that are available from Sega too.

 - Compact size reduces its overall footprint

 - Features 15, 30 and 60 minute timers

 - Compact base keeps the projector in place